digitalinteraction/catalyst-trello-scraper/README.md

 Here is an example `docker-compose.yml`:

+> Notes:
+>
-> You pass the same commands as `npm run dev` to the `command` attribute
+> - You pass the same commands as `npm run dev` to the `command` attribute

-> You can set non-secret environment variables with the `environment` option.
+> - You can set non-secret environment variables with the `environment` option.
+> - Don't actually run this docker-compose.yml, it's an example

 ```yml
 version: '3'